 We believe that camping should be civilised.
 This means, even if you are not a regular “outdoor person” you’ll find our small touches on the trips will make you feel right at home.
 Spend the night in our spacious tents sleeping on thick comfortable thermorest air mattresses that conveniently turn into seats for around the campfire.
 On our trips we also bring a shower for you to wash down by the river.

 Our trips cater for people of all ages.
 Our typical groups have guests aged between 25 and 40 years old.
-On most of our trips the minimum age is 16 years and we have no upper age limit, providing we get a Doctors certificate if you are over 70.
+On most of our trips the minimum age is 16 years and we have no upper age limit, but we may require a Doctors certificate if you are over 70.
 In Morocco, we will take children from 8 years of age.